Peter Bruce: Lithium-air battery

 Peter G. Bruce is one of the initiators of the Lithium-air battery.
 The rechargeable lithium-ion battery has revolutionised portable electronics, it will be key to electrifying transport and to delivering secure and stable renewable electricity.
 However the highest energy density possible for Li-ion batteries is insufficient to meet future demands.
 The Li-air battery has the potential to transform energy storage and has the highest theoretical energy density of any known battery technology.
 His research focuses on understanding the fundamental processes underpinning its operation.
 Recent work has included investigating the kinetics of redox mediators and their use in Li-air cells.

 Awards and honours

-Bruce is an elected Fellow of the Royal Society of Chemistry, Fellow of the Royal Society and a Fellow of the Royal Society of Edinburgh.
+Bruce has received a number of awards and honours in the UK and overseas.
+Bruce is an elected Fellow of the Royal Society of Chemistry, Fellow of the Royal Society, a Fellow of the Royal Society of Edinburgh and a member of the Leopoldina (German National Academy of Sciences).
 He was knighted in the 2022 Birthday Honours for services to science and innovation.